 Weaknesses (Internal Strategic Factors)

 In this aspect of the SWOT analysis, the emphasis is on the weaknesses or inadequacies of Apple and its technological product development and marketing capabilities.
-Weaknesses are internal factors that are obstacles to business growth, with consideration for relative performances of other technology businesses.
+Weaknesses are internal factors that are obstacles to business growth, with consideration for the relative performance of other technology businesses.
 The following business weaknesses are the most notable in the case of Apple:

 - Limited distribution network for its goods